The Machineries of Empire Series

 The confusion continues in Raven Stratagem, including the puzzle of exactly who controls the body of Kel Cheris.
 It appears to be Jedao, not only in the actions they take, but also Cheris now exhibits the body language and speech patterns of Jedao.
 Either Kel Command thinks Jedao is truly dead and Cheris is free of the anchoring, or else Jedao has a way of compromising Command's communications.
 Kel Cheris is assigned to another mothswarm to combat an incursion of the Hafn fleet, but things don't go as they plan.

 One thing I didn't mention before is the nature of the Kel mindset.
 They are the ultimate soldiers, dedicated to duty and honor, and follow a rigid set of ethics.
 It's not just discipline, they are indoctrinated in specific ways.
-Their military formations are designed to both support their calendar's exotic weapons, also to counteract a heretical calendar's weapons.
+Their military formations are designed to both support their calendar's exotic weapons, and to counteract a heretical calendar's weapons.
 They call their actions and strategy "formation instinct," but that instinct is not inherent, but rather "injected" into them.
-It's described in such a way as to invoke the notion of a brain-washing technique, something very difficult for a loyal Kel to ever abandon.
+It's described in such a way as to invoke the notion of a brain-washing technique, something very difficult for loyal Kel to ever abandon.
 They are sticklers for protocol.
 There are many "jokes" concerning how a Kel would rather commit suicide than defy an order, or break formation.
 Anyone who cannot incorporate formation instinct in their actions rarely graduate from Kel Academy to active military.
 The Kel signifier, or sigil, is that of the Ashhawk.
 Anyone who fails Academy, or later breaks formation instinct or refuses an order, is referred to as a crashhawk.

 Even though Jedao was Shuos he had been reassigned (seconded) to the Kel, making him part of their chain of command.
 All of the Kel were aware of Jedao, having studied both his successful campaigns as well as his traitorous actions at Hellspin Fortress.
 This study included watching videos of him.
 As soon as Cheris enters the bridge of the cindermoth Hierarchy of Feasts, everyone notices body language and facial expressions that convince them General Shuos Jedao is now taking command.
 Since he presents his current rank and identifies himself, all accede to his authority, even fleet commander General Kel Khiruev, in accordance with Kel doctrine.
 Well, all but Colonel Kel Brezan, who draws his weapon to fire on Jedao.
 Instead of killing him, Jedao merely shoots the gun out of his hand.
 Now branded a crashhawk, Brezan is shuttled out of the fleet, along with all non-Kel personnel, who would not be bound by formation instinct and might fight against Jedao's agenda.